/ Articles

 Burberry

-Burberry launched a campaign featuring ambassadors Tang Wei and Chen Kun in Chengdu, blending British classics with Chinese festive traditions.
+Burberry launched a campaign featuring ambassadors Tang Wei and Chen Kun in Chengdu, blending British classics with festive traditions.
 Their capsule collection included pieces like a houndstooth check knit, a rose print blouse, and a checked coat in red, symbolizing good luck and prosperity.

 Kenzo